Timothy-Gonzalez/timothys-tips/cs341/mp-nonstop-networking/README.md

    - [test_files/harrypotter.txt](test_files/harrypotter.txt) is a medium sized text file - the entire first book of Harry Potter
    - [test_files/tacos.mp4](test_files/tacos.mp4) is a large video file - this should be your "everything works properly" stress test
    - I recommend starting with the smallest, and once that works work your way up the list
+5. Last but not least, **several test scripts are provided**
+   - [tests](tests) is where you can find the tests.
+See inside each file for specifics, this is just the overview.
+   - I'll mention which tests are useful where in the tips, also.
+   - [tests/put_get.sh](tests/put_get.sh) makes a single put, then get, and validates whether both worked.
+The size can be specified.
+   - [tests/multi_put_get.sh](tests/multi_put_get.sh) makes, you guessed it, multiple puts and then gets!
+     This is essentially equivalent to running `put_get.sh` for sizes from 2 bytes to 2 gigabytes.
+   - [tests/very_many_put.sh](tests/very_many_put.sh) makes multiple puts, but at the same time.
+     The number of clients and size of requests can be specified.
+This is good for the AG's `Very Many Client Put Test`.
+   - [tests/stress_test.sh](tests/stress_test.sh) does puts, lists, gets, and deletes.
+     The number of clients and size of requests can be specified.
+This is good for the AG's `Stress Test`.

 # Part 1 Tips